Nules84/CI_PP2_ArtiQuiz/README.md

 # **Artiquiz
 ** <a name="top"></a>

-ArchiQuiz is a fun, exciting, general knowledge-based quiz game.
-The ArchiQuiz website's main goal is to provide the user with a pleasurable experience, one that's memorable and has great replay value.
-ArchiQuiz is also intended to teach and educate users.
+ArtiQuiz is a fun, exciting, general knowledge-based quiz game.
+The ArtiQuiz website's main goal is to provide the user with a pleasurable experience, one that's memorable and has great replay value.
+ArtiQuiz is also intended to teach and educate users.
 It is hoped that people will walk away feeling like they've learnt something.
-ArchiQuiz is aimed at both adults and children alike.
+ArtiQuiz is aimed at both adults and children alike.

 The idea for ArchiQuiz first originated from a group of friends gathering together every weekend to compete in a quiz night, hosted over [Zoom](https://zoom.us/), during the Covid-19 lockdown.
 Each weekend, someone would create their own quiz, and each friend would battle it out to try and win the chance to host the next quiz.